zapier/visual-builder/docs/_partners/integration-examples.md

 Ordering the dropdown list by most recently added so users can easily find the filter or view they need.

-### Technical Configuration
+### Technical configuration

-#### REST Hooks
+#### REST hooks

-We recommend you use [REST Hooks](https://platform.zapier.com/docs/triggers#rest-hook-trigger) if possible, so new contacts start Zaps as soon as they're added.
+We recommend you use [REST hooks](https://platform.zapier.com/docs/triggers#rest-hook-trigger) if possible, so new contacts start Zaps as soon as they're added.
 This is especially helpful if users import hundreds of contacts to your app, which a paging trigger's API response may not be able to handle.

 #### Update Triggers